 That’s why we had to give a shout out to their Eiger jacket, where sleek meets practical.

 The waxed material is a product of manufacturer Halley Stevensons who made their name by outfitting Scottish fisherman with durable rainwear.

 While we know the price is a bit on the high side, don’t think of it as buying just another jacket.
-Think of it as an investment.Check Current Price
+Think of it as an investment.Check Price

 Jane Motorcycles The Driggs